selec49/SwiftCare/README.md

 **Contribution:**

 We welcome contributions from the open-source community.
 If you have ideas for improvements or want to report issues, please submit a pull request or open an issue.

+**Used technology**

+Backend: Django with PostgreSQL database

+Frontend: React

+Model Setup: Depending on the specific AI or ML libraries you decide to use (like TensorFlow or PyTorch)

+Continuous Integration and Deployment (CI/CD): GitHub

+Cloud Services: AWS, Azure, or Google Cloud